gardener/gardener/docs/concepts/resource-manager.md

 The procedure circumvents a [known limitation](https://github.com/kubernetes/kubernetes/issues/98215) with TSCs which leads to imbalanced deployments after rolling updates.
 Gardener enables this webhook to schedule pods of deployments across nodes and zones.

-Please note, the `gardener-resource-manager` itself as well as pods labelled with `topology-spread-constraints.resources.gardener.cloud/skip` are excluded from any mutations.
+Please note that the `gardener-resource-manager` itself as well as pods labelled with `topology-spread-constraints.resources.gardener.cloud/skip` are excluded from any mutations.

 ### Validating Webhooks